-During the preparation of documents, the representatives of the GODC (previously MEDT) also attended meetings of the Committee on EU Affairs at the National Assembly of the Republic of Slovenia and meetings of committees at the National Council of the Republic of Slovenia, where they presented the status of preparations of programme documents, including the PA.
+• Cooperation with the National Assembly of the Republic of Slovenia and the National Council of the Republic of Slovenia presented the status of preparations of programme documents, including the PA.
 The members of committees provided their opinions on the draft documents being prepared.
 The council presidents of both cohesion regions were invited to the committee meetings at the National Assembly of the Republic of Slovenia and they presented their positions on the cooperation and integration of members of cohesion regions in the preparation of strategic documents.